edubart/nelua-lang/docs/pages/overview.md

     print(a) -- outputs: 1
   end
 end
--- this would trigger a compiler error because `a` is not visible:
+-- uncommenting this would trigger a compiler error because `a` is not visible:
 -- a = 1
 ```